Jenny McCarthy Makes Shocking Revelations About Her Time On ‘The View’ In New Book

 McCarthy says that Walters also took her to task for her anti-vaxxer stance.
 McCarthy released a book called Louder Than Words: A Mother’s Journey in Healing Autism in which she argues that vaccinations may have caused her son’s autism.
 Walters, according to McCarthy, laid into her for seven minutes on the issue, challenging her stance on vaccinations.

-The two faced on in a more calm environment while the show was airing and, a few years later when the two interacted again, Walters was friendly and welcoming.
+The two faced off in a more calm environment while the show was airing, and a few years later when the two interacted again, Walters was friendly and welcoming.

 13 Things You Had No Idea Were Going On Behind The Scenes A"The View" https://t.co/ic8ku60Q4M